jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 ```

 The `color` and `backgroundColor` properties have been moved up to the component's props.
-Additionally, we've added a `big` prop to adjust the padding top and bottom.
+Additionally, we’ve added a `big` prop to adjust the padding top and bottom.

 Now this component is fine by itself, but what if we want a secondary button style?
 Doing the following would become tedious very quickly: